microsoft/BotFramework-Composer/docs/concept-dialog.md

 ![weather_dialog](./media/dialog/weather_dialog.png)

-After that, you will see an empty dialog you created on the navigation pane.
-When creating a child dialog you also create a **Dialog started (BeginDialog)** trigger by default.
-The new dialog named `Weather` may look like this:
+After that, you will see an empty dialog on the navigation pane and a pre-configured **BeginDialog** trigger.
+The new dialog named `Weather` looks like the following:

 ![new_weather_dialog](./media/dialog/new_weather_dialog.png)

 2. Define an action in the **BeginDialog** trigger.
-Click the `+` sign under **Dialog started (BeginDialog)** in the new dialog and select **Send a response**.
-In the Language Generation editor put a sentence: "The weather dialog is calle with success!"
+In the new dialog's authoring canvas, click the `+` sign under **BeginDialog** trigger node and select **Send a response**.
+In the Language Generation editor put such a sentence: `The weather dialog is calle with success!`

 ![send_response](./media/dialog/send_response.gif)

 3. Wire up the new dialog.
-Click the main dialog in navigation pane and select **ConversationUpdate**.
-In the authoring canvas, click the **+** sign under **ConversationUpdate** and select **Dialog management** and then **Begin a new dialog** which is a dialog action that begins another dialog.
+Click the main dialog in navigation pane and select **Greeting** trigger.
+In the authoring canvas, click the `+` sign under **Greeting** trigger node and select **Dialog management** and then **Begin a new dialog**.
+This is a dialog action that begins another dialog.
 When that dialog is completed, it will return to the caller.

 ![begin_dialog_action](./media/dialog/begin_dialog_action.png)